kman0001/tubesync-plex/README.md

 ## Key Changes in this Fork
 - Simplified default log output
 - Added `-d / --detail` option for detailed metadata updates
+- Added `subtitles` option to automatically extract and upload embedded subtitles to Plex
 - Disallow simultaneous use of `-s / --silent` and `-d / --detail` options
+- Supports Windows, Linux, and Docker environments with automatic ffmpeg/ffprobe path detection
+- Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes

 > ⚠️ **Note:** This fork is maintained for personal purposes and may differ from the original repository.

 ---
----

 # TubeSync-Plex

-TubeSync-Plex is a Python script to automatically sync episode metadata from `.nfo` files into your Plex libraries.
+TubeSync-Plex is a Python script to automatically sync episode metadata from `.nfo` files into your Plex libraries and optionally upload embedded subtitles.
 It supports multiple libraries and can safely remove processed `.nfo` files.

 ## Features

 - Sync metadata (title, aired date, plot) from `.nfo` files to Plex.
 - Supports multiple Plex libraries.
 - Automatically deletes `.nfo` files after successful update.
+- Extracts embedded MKV subtitles and uploads them to Plex with proper language mapping.
 - Handles malformed NFO files gracefully.
-- Configurable logging and silent mode.
+- Configurable logging (`silent` and `detail` modes).
+- Cross-platform: Windows, Linux, Docker.
 - Works in Docker or host environments.

 ## Requirements